Logic-based switching finite-time stabilization with applications in mechanical systems: Finite time stabilization

 Next, a $n$ step Lyapunov functions analysis will be given according to $x_{i+1}^{*}(i=1,2,...,n)$.
-This analysis will be helpful for understanding the controller design idea and results in Sections 3.2-3.3.
-It should be noted that all the adaptive parameters $\hat{\chi}_{i},\hat{\Theta}_{i}$ will be assumed to be constants in the following results.
-This will become clear in Section 3.3.
+This analysis will be helpful for understanding the controller design idea and results in Sections III-B and III-C. It should be noted that all the adaptive parameters $\hat{\chi}_{i},\hat{\Theta}_{i}$ will be assumed to be constants in the following results.
+This will become clear in Section III-C.

 \textit{Step 1}.
 Consider the following Lyapunov function